skip to content

 The server is small, but it’s the part facing the open internet, so it’s locked down.

-The image proxy — the fallback for album art — is host-allowlisted to known CDNs only.
-That’s deliberate: an open image proxy is an SSRF waiting to happen, and an allowlist shuts that door.
-There’s a lenient per-IP rate limit too (60 requests / 10s) that normal polling never touches; it only trips on abusive bursts.
+The image proxy, the fallback path for album art, only allows known CDN hosts.
+That’s on purpose, since an open image proxy is an SSRF waiting to happen, and an allowlist shuts that door.
+There’s also a lenient per-IP rate limit (60 requests / 10s) that normal polling never touches, it only trips on abusive bursts.

-The nicest property is that the whole thing fails open.
-Redis and Postgres are both optional.
-If either falls over, the widget keeps serving — you just lose caching or visitor logging, not the overlay.
+My favorite property of the new server is that the whole thing fails open.
+Redis and Postgres are both optional, and if either falls over, the widget keeps serving.
+You lose caching or visitor logging, not the overlay.

 What still works when a backing service is down (fail-open behavior)